jack23curtin/Image-Transform/README.md

 ## Altering the transformations

 ### Probabity of the Transformation
+The probabity of the Transformation means how likely the Transformation will occur for each image

 The transformations are currently set to occurr 50% probablitiy for each image
 ```